WokLibCodeClub/Hello-Python/step3/step3.md

 <details><summary>Hint</summary>
 <br>
 This is quite a tricky problem - so think about it this way.
-The turtle starts its shape facing to the right, and at the end of the shape it's facing to the right again.
+The turtle starts drawing its shape facing to the right, and at the end of the shape it's facing to the right again.
 This means it's made a complete 360° turn while it draws the shape.
 <p></p>
 We see in the case of the square it made this 360° turn in four equal steps, so each step was a quarter of 360°, which is 90°.
-For our five-sided figure we need to make this turn in five equal steps.
+For our five-sided figure we need to make this turn in *five* equal steps.
 You could easily work out the required angle with a calculator, but that would be a waste of effort.
 Why?
-Because Python is really good at doing calculations, so we can easily get Python to work out the angle.
+Because Python is really good at doing calculations, so we should get Python to work out the angle.
 Like this:
 <p></p>

 ``` python